realpython/python-guide/docs/scenarios/web.rst

 `Extensions <http://flask.pocoo.org/extensions/>`_ available that may suit your needs.
 Or, you can easily use any library you want yourself!

+Flask is a common choice over Django because it is for developers who like minimalistic approach.

 Tornado
 --------